 Two previous recent studies provide preliminary results that support the current proposal.
-Both of these studies were not published yet.
+Neither of these studies have been published yet.
 Study 1 was the first Israeli survey on suicide thoughts and attempts in autistic people.
-It included quantitative information about suicide ideation, suicide attempts and seeking help among autistic adults without intellectual handicaps.
-A brief survey on autistic traits, suicide risk and help seeking during suicide crisis was developed with autistic community members.
-The Suicidal Behaviours Questionnaire-Autism Spectrum Conditions (SBQ-ASC) (Cassidi et al., 2021) was used to assess suicide ideation and attempts, The Autism Quatient (AQ; Baron-Cohen et al., 2001) was used to assess autistic traits.
-A total of 93 autistic adults ages between 18 and 70 years (M=34.49, SD= 10.96) participated in this study.
-Results indicated that 96.8% of participants have experienced suicide ideation at some point during their lives, 67.7% reported having suicide thoughts during the past 12 months.
-See figure 1 for suicidal thoughts prevalence and see Figures 2, 3 for the frequency and duration of suicidal thought during the past year.
+It included quantitative information about suicide ideation, suicide attempts, and seeking help among autistic adults without intellectual handicaps.
+A brief survey on autistic traits, suicide risk, and help-seeking during a suicide crisis was developed with autistic community members.
+The Suicidal Behaviours Questionnaire-Autism Spectrum Conditions (SBQ-ASC) (Cassidi et al., 2021) was used to assess suicide ideation and attempts, the Autism Quotient (AQ; Baron-Cohen et al., 2001) was used to assess autistic traits.
+A total of 93 autistic adults aged between 18 and 70 years (M=34.49, SD= 10.96) participated in this study.
+Results indicated that 96.8% of participants have experienced suicide ideation at some point during their lives, with 67.7% reported having suicidal thoughts during the past 12 months.
+See figure 1 for suicidal thoughts prevalence and see Figures 2, 3 for the frequency and duration of suicidal thoughts during the past year.

-Two thirds of participants reported attempting suicide during their lifetime, and 4.3% attempted suicide during the past year.
+Two-thirds of participants reported attempting suicide during their lifetime, and 4.3% attempted suicide during the past year.
 Forty percent reported disclosing SI/SA to a family member or spouse, 35% reported disclosing to a friend and 44% reported disclosing to a professional.
 15% reported they feared disclosing SI/SA, and 5.3% reported they did not have anyone to tell.

 Study 2 was a qualitative study that included 2 focus groups, each composed of 5 community activists that discussed “what are important topics to study in the field of suicide prevention among the autistic community”.
-The community experts identified autistic burnout and camouflage to be two key factors that contribute to suicidal risk in autistic people, but are not known enough thus important to be studied.
+The community experts identified autistic burnout and camouflage to be two key factors that contribute to suicidal risk in autistic people but are not known enough and thus important to be studied.
 Following are several quotes from the participants in the focus group illustrating this theme:

 -“Professionals who study autism don’t know enough about autism, and don’t know anything about autistic burnout.
 They confuse it with depression, but it’s different and it should be treated differently… it leads to suicide” (M).